nitesh4146/Self-Driving-Cars/P3-Behavior-Cloning/writeup_template.md

 I probablistically modified the data such that the number of images in each bin was close to the mean of entire data set.
 For instance, if the number of images above mean were 70%, I randomly picked only 30% of the images from that bin.
 After this probablistic inclusion, my dataset has the distribution as this:

 ![alt text][new_hist]

+Data augmentation step just involved flipping the entire dataset about the vertical axis along with the measurement inversion.
+This increased the trainng points by double and helped to further generalise the model.

 This new data was then preprocessed by normalization, cropping and finally shuffling.
 The entire dataset was then split into 80% train data and 20% validation data.